mahoney1/docs/commercial-paper-tutorial.md

 ## Introduction

 Using the new IBM Blockchain Platform VSCode extension and the latest Hyperledger Fabric features, developing blockchain applications and smart contracts couldn't be simpler !
-The extension is an intuitive tool that enables the developer to discover, code, test, debug, package, deploy, and publish smart contracts and applications in one, single tool.
+The extension is an intuitive tool that enables the developer to discover, code, test, debug, package, and deploy smart contracts to a blockchain network in one, single tool.
 And what better way, than to show it in action!
 You can read more about it [here ](https://developer.ibm.com/announcements/ibm-blockchain-platform-vscode-smart-contract/).
 Its also worth mentioning that, while we're working with a local Fabric environment below, you'll also be able to (coming soon) deploy the example you build here, to your own IBM Blockchain Platform Cloud instance.

 The aim of this tutorial, is to enable you to deploy a sample Commercial Paper smart contract to the Fabric blockchain, using the IBM Blockchain Platform VSCode extension and then run it.
 Furthermore, you'll interact with the contract, and execute transactions, using a simple command line application.
 The sample is available from Github https://github.com/hyperledger/fabric-samples - note there is a separate tutorial, that builds on this - adding queries to the contract, to report upon the full transaction history of a Commercial Paper stored in the ledger.
 Link TBA.

 ## Background
 Commercial Paper marketplaces have been going since at least the 19th century.
 What is it?
 Well, there is a fantastic description of that in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
-In short,  its a way for large institutional buyers to obtain funds, to meet short-term debt obligations.
-An example: MagnetoCorp issues a Commercial Paper (CP) on April 1st - face value of $1.1m.
+In short,  its a way for large institutions to obtain funds, to meet short-term debt obligations.
+An example: MagnetoCorp issues a Commercial Paper (CP) on April 1st - face value of $1m.
 It promises to pay the bearer (the 'paper' is transferable, so can be re-sold) this amount in 6 months time (eg October 1st - the maturity date).
-On May 1st, the CP is purchased by an investment bank (DigiBank) for a discounted price - $1m.
-If it holds this til maturity (and managing its investment risk in the meantime), then, as the bearer, it can redeem it at face value ($1.1m) with MagnetoCorp - a profit of $100,000.
-This is effectively the 'interest earned' on an investment of $1m for six months.
-Most investors tend to hold until maturity, but there are varying marketplaces, options and strategies - far beyond the scope of this little explainer !
+On May 1st, the CP is purchased by an investment bank (DigiBank) for a discounted price - $0.96m (ie valued at $1m in 6 months time) .
+If it holds this til maturity (and managing its investment risk in the meantime), then, as the bearer, it can redeem it at face value ($1m) with MagnetoCorp - a profit of $100,000.
+This is effectively the 'interest earned' on an investment of $0.96m for six months.
+Most investors in commercial paper marketplace tend to hold until maturity, but there are varying marketplaces, options and strategies - far beyond the scope of this little explainer !

 ## Pre-requisites